-Method
+Materials and Methods

 Place and Time

-The study was conducted from September 2021 to March 2022, lasting about 5 months.
-The research location was in the experimental garden of Mulawarman University Teluk Dalam, L2, Tenggarong Sebrang, East Kalimantan.
-The second place is in the Laboratory of Post-Harvest and Packaging of Agricultural Products, Faculty of Agriculture, Mulawarman University.
+The experiment was conducted at the Experimental Farm of Mulawarman University Teluk Dalam, East Kalimantan in from September 2021 to March 2022, lasting about 5 months.
+The second place is in the Soil Laboratory and Laboratory of Post-Harvest and Packaging of Agricultural Products, Faculty of Agriculture, Mulawarman University.

 Research Design

-The study was designed using a randomized block design (RAK), with one treatment using organic fertilizer in the form of cow and chicken manure.
+The experiment was arranged in a randomized completely block design with 3 replications with one treatment factor using organic fertilizer in the form of cow and chicken manure.
 The levels were then divided into 7 groups, with P0, P1, P2, P3, P4, P5, and P6 each receiving a different dose of each type of manure.
-The treatment was then repeated four times.
-The following dosages are used:
+Each treatment was repeated four times.
+The following dosages were used: